 San Francisco Zen Center

 Sunday, 9:45–11:45 am

 On the first Sunday of each month, the beginning of the lecture is especially for children.
-This week, book reading of Puppy Mind by the author Andrew Jordan Nance.
+This week: Mid-Winter Ritual: Blessing the Fields for Spring.
 After a short talk, the children leave the zendo to participate in their own special programs.
 Activities include crafts, seasonal projects on the farm and garden, yoga, and ritual.
 Please check in before the program at the table near the southwest side entrance of the zendo.
 Suggested donation: $20 per family.
 For more info, call (415) 863-3136 or visit their website.